isabelc/WooCommerce-Show-Attributes/readme.txt

 2. Go to **Plugins -> Add New -> Upload** to upload the `.zip` file.

 3. Click "Activate" to activate the plugin.

+4. That is all.
+Now your product attributes will be displayed above the "Add to Cart" button.

 == Frequently Asked Questions ==